-Legal References: § 2-3-202, MCA Meeting defined
+Legal References: § 2-3-202, MCA § 20-3-324, MCA Meeting defined Powers and duties Cross References: Policy History : Adopted on: Revised on: 2.8.2011

-§ 20-3-324, MCA Powers and duties
+Reviewed on: 3.2.2021

 Powers and Duties of the Board of Trustees

 The Board establishes a structure in order to deliver educational services that comply with the mission, philosophy, goals, standards, and policies of the District.
 In order to accomplish this duty, the Board retains all powers and duties, statutory and inherent, as provided by law.
 The specific powers and duties listed in Section 20-3-324, MCA, are the foundation for all actions of the Board.
 Except as herein provided, the powers and duties of the Board shall also include the power and duty to: